 - Simulated past performance is not a reliable indicator of future performance.
 Predicted net returns are based on all-time performance of fully managed Nutmeg Portfolio 7.
 Calculations don’t take inflation into account.

 - Tuition fees vary in the UK.
 Scottish or EU students who attend a Scottish university do not currently pay fees, for example.
 For more information: https://www.ucas.com/finance/undergraduate-tuition-fees-and-student-loans

 - The average house price was £167,469 in 2010 and £232,944 in October 2019, the most recent date for which data was available when this blog was first published, according to the UK House Price Index.
 This implies an average annual growth rate of 3.4% over the period.
 This measure includes detached houses, semi-detached houses, terraced houses, flats and maisonettes.

 As with all investing, your capital is at risk.
-The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-Forecasts are not a reliable indicator of future performance.
-Junior ISA rules apply.
+The value of your Junior ISA can go down as well as up and you may get back less than you invest.

 To open a Nutmeg JISA, your child must be under the age of 16 and funds cannot be withdrawn until your child turns 18.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.

 If you are unsure if a Junior ISA is the right choice for you and your child, please seek financial advice.